Which universities provide puppy therapy?

 By Emily Roach, Paws in Work guest blogger.

 According to a survey carried out by the Natwest Student Living Index (2019), 45% of students felt stressed throughout their studies.
-Without a doubt the pandemic and other factors would have caused a lot of uncertainty and stress for students who had to study remotely for a long period of time.
+Without a doubt, the pandemic and other factors would have caused a lot of uncertainty and stress for students who had to study remotely for a long period of time.
 Many students would’ve felt isolated without the resources they need to help them through these challenging times.

-what are the benefits of puppy therapy for students?
+What are the benefits of puppy therapy for students?

 As well as fundraising events and other mental health resources, puppy therapy can be a fantastic outlet for stressed students.
 Students have the pressure of tight deadlines and exams.
 Sometimes they can feel pretty lonely; it’s daunting when staying in a new place on your own without any home comforts or familiar faces.
 Studies indicate that spending time around a furry friend can reduce the stress hormone (cortisol) in humans.
 This is why many workplaces are now allowing owners to bring their dogs in, or they’re arranging team bonding activities just like puppy therapy.
-More universities need to follow-suit!
+More universities need to follow suit!

 Just like employees, university students could greatly benefit from having puppies on campus.
 Puppy therapy can encourage students to speak about how they’re feeling, which may inspire others to do the same.
-It might bring comfort for students to know that they aren’t alone, and many others face similar difficulties to them.
+It might bring comfort for students to know that they aren’t alone, and that many others face similar difficulties to them.
 Plus, being smothered by puppy kisses and cuddles is a surefire way to put a smile on someone’s face!
 You can find out more info here on why puppy therapy is great for employees and university students.

-how can I request puppy therapy on campus?
+How can I request puppy therapy on campus?

-which london-based universities and student accommodations offer puppy therapy?
+Which London-based universities and student accommodations offer puppy therapy?